Warranty: 10 years

 1 = Very poor, 2 = Not good, 3 = Fair, 4 = Good, 5 = Excellent

 The thicker versions of the Chill should provide enough cushioning to prevent pressure points from becoming irritated along the spine in lightweight back sleepers.
 These more plush models should also provide enough firmness to support the back and keep the spine properly aligned.
 We recommend a thicker, softer DreamFoam Chill for lightweight back sleepers, but the thinner, firmer versions should suffice for average-weight and heavyweight back sleepers.
+For similar options, check out our best mattress for back sleepers list.

-Firmer mattresses also work best for stomach sleepers, who need to ensure their hips are aligned with their shoulders to prevent spinal strain and low back pain.
+Firmer mattresses also work as the best mattresses for stomach sleepers, who need to ensure their hips are aligned with their shoulders to prevent spinal strain and low back pain.
 Like back sleepers, most stomach sleepers should be able to sleep comfortably on the thinner, firmer versions of this mattress.
 You’ll still get a slight hug around the hips and shoulders from the memory foam comfort portion, but the dense base and lack of a transition layer will ensure your mid-section does not sink too deeply.
 While this budget mattress may not be the absolute most comfortable bed for stomach sleepers, we expect that it will keep lightweight, average-weight and heavyweight stomach sleepers adequately supported.

 Side sleepers should experience a nice cradling sensation at their hips and shoulders, especially on the thicker versions of this mattress.
 It has enough density from the foam base to support you in this position, but we recommend the thicker models for average-weight and heavyweight side sleepers—in our sleep lab, heavier side sleepers experienced a bit of pressure buildup.
 If you’re a lightweight side sleeper and you’re unsure about which height option (and firmness level) to choose for this position, we recommend going with a thicker model to be safe.
 Some reviewers who chose a mid-height Chill mentioned developing shoulder pain over time.
+If the DreamFoam Chill isn’t right for you, see best mattresses for side sleepers.

 The Chill offers a nice combination of firmness and contouring to provide support and comfort in most sleeping positions, but we recommend choosing the height of your DreamFoam Chill based on the sleep position you spend the most time in.
 Lightweight, average-weight and heavyweight combination sleepers will be best served by choosing a height that corresponds to their sleep type.
 For instance, if you sleep on your side primarily, opt for a thicker DreamFoam Chill that will have more comfort foams for contouring at the hips and shoulders.
 Regardless of which Chill version you select, keep in mind that the bed has some mobility but no real bounce, so it may be more difficult to change positions throughout the night.
+See best mattresses for combination sleepers for mattresses with more bounce.

 The top layer of foam in the DreamFoam is quilted with gel, which is intended to not only add cooling but to deliver a more responsive sleep experience.
 We wouldn’t call the bed “bouncy,” but taller models, which have a thicker gel foam layer, will have a light bounce when compared to traditional memory foam beds.
 This isn’t an incredibly responsive bed overall, so you may experience a “stuck” feeling while changing positions or getting in and out of bed.
+For the most responsive beds, check out the best latex mattresses or the best innerspring mattresses.

 The Chill ranges from medium-soft to firm, depending on the height you select.
 The tallest versions of the Chill (14” and 12”) have the softest feel, making it a good pick for side sleepers who need contouring at the hips and shoulders, as well as sleepers who like a plush sleeping surface.
 The firmer versions, which are 10”, 8” and 6” tall, should work better for stomach sleepers and back sleepers who need a supportive, firm surface that can evenly distribute their weight.
 In general, we think the Chill suits lightweight and average-weight sleepers best, as it does not contain a coil core to support heavyweight sleepers.